raizen74/aws-sysops/README.md

 When using AWS Organizations, you must use the **Billing and Cost Management console in the payer account** to mark the tags as cost allocation tags.
 You can use the **Cost Allocation Tags manager** to do this.

 `AWS Health Organizational View` enables you to aggregate AWS Health events from all accounts in your organization in one place.

+**AWS Organizations reserved instances sharing**: All accounts in the Organization can receive the hourly cost benefit of reserved instances purchased by any other account.
+The payer account (master account) of an Organization can turn off Reserve Instance discount and Savings Plans discount sharing for any accounts in the ORG, including the payer account.

+AWS Organizations - **Tag policies**:
+- Prevent non-compliant tagging operations
+- Generate report that lists all tagged/non-compliance resources
+- You can setup EventBridge rule to monitor noncompliant tags

+In s3bucket policy `condition key` aws:PrincipalOrgID makes it accessible to IAM principals in the organization.

 ## Route 53
 **Health checks**
 - No minimum length for the search string